-The obtained results show that by setting reasonable optimality gaps and run-time limits on ILP algorithms quite good solutions to the specified problems can be obtained even without a full termination, at least for moderate size networks (up to 15 nodes with fully meshed traffic matrices).
-Thereby, the proposed ILP-based solution method can be used as a practical design tool, for example, for nationwide backbone networks (which typically consist of 10-15 nodes in European countries) without resorting to heuristics.
 The solution times of the optimization based on the integrated approach is about one order of magnitude longer than when using the sequential approach and the difference in solution times for the two methods increases as the problem size grows.
-This was expected as in a network of N nodes, E links and max E lightpaths per node pair the complexity of the integrated approach increases by P and P faster in terms of variables and constraints compared to the sequential approach.
+This was expected as in a network of N nodes, E links and max q lightpaths per node pair the complexity of the integrated approach increases by $\sim q \cdot E \cdot N^2$ faster in terms of variables and constraints, as compared to the sequential approach.
 As a consequence, for the biggest solved problems the solution could only be obtained using the sequential approach.
 Solution times for the computation of protection paths were longer due to additional constraints for protection routing: (11) and (15).

-B. Analysis of results
+B. Analysis of Results

 For the survivability implementation we used a test network targeted to a nationwide coverage, presented in Fig. 6.
 The network has a bi-connected mesh topology consisting of 12 nodes and 24 physical links.
 There are 10 nodes distributing the nationwide traffic (1-10) and 2 gateways providing the Internet access (11, 12).
 The traffic matrix is population-weighted and consists of 56 bidirectional, symmetric traffic demands or 126 LSPs (as some demands consist of more than 1 LSP).
 To check for different values of the LSP bandwidth and the total offered traffic, three groups of tests were carried out: for the average LSP bandwidth equal to 2.5, 5.0 and 7.5 Gbps.
-The results obtained with the sequential configuration method are summarized in Tables 2 a-c and Fig. 7.
+The results obtained with the sequential configuration method are summarized in Table III(a)-(c) and in Fig. 7.